mainpyp/react-learnspace/README.md

-# react-learnspace
+# Adrians React Learnspace
 This repository is used as a space throughout my React journey.
+I will mainly go through the Udemy Tutorial "[The Ultimate React Course 2024](https://www.udemy.com/course/the-ultimate-react-course/?couponCode=ACCAGE0923)" and will add further sources and notes.